 To prepare and assist eligible South Carolinians with disabilities to achieve and maintain competitive employment.

-We will be the leader in quality employment outcomes for our clients and business partners through our people, partnerships, and performance.
+We will be the leader in quality employment outcomes for our consumers and business partners through our people, partnerships, and performance.

 Dr. Roxzanne Breland